w3c/webappsec/specs/subresourceintegrity/spec.markdown

 The hash function and digest MUST be provided in order to validate a resource's integrity.
-The MIME type SHOULD be provided, as it mitigates the risk of certain attack vectors (see [MIME Type confusion][] in this document's Security Considerations section).
+The MIME type SHOULD be provided, as it mitigates the risk of certain attack vectors.

 This metadata is generally encoded as a "named information" (`ni`) URI, as defined in RFC6920. [[!RFC6920]]